henrywfyeung/ERC721Copy/README.md

 ### Deployment

 - The Creator Contract MUST be [EIP-721](./eip-721.md) Compliant.
-- The Creator Contract MUST immplement the **metadata extension** specified in [EIP-721](./eip-721.md).
+- The Creator Contract MUST implement the **metadata extension** specified in [EIP-721](./eip-721.md).
-- The Creator Token Holder MUST be process the copyright of the content that permits the issuing of the copy NFT.
+- The Creator Token Holder MUST process the copyright of the content that permits the issuing of the copy NFT.
 - The Copy Contract MUST work with any Creator Contract.

 ### Usage

-- The token holder of the Creator Contract MAY set the mintable rule in the Copy Contract to specify the condition of mint a particular copy.
+- The token holder of the Creator Contract MAY set the mintable rule in the Copy Contract to specify the condition of minting a particular copy.
 - The mintable rule SHOULD call a particular implementation of Mintable Contract and set rules inside the Mintable Contract.
-- The creator MAY specifies states of the copy, such as transferable, extendable, revokable, updateable, statement in the Contract.
+- The creator MAY specifies states of the copy, such as transferable, extendable, revokable, updateable, the copyright statement in the Contract.

-- The Collector MUST fulfil the rules set by the Creator to obtain a copy.
+- The Collector MUST fulfill the rules set by the Creator to obtain a copy.
-- The Collector MAY excecise the right specfied by the Creator, such as transferable, extendable, revokable, updateable, and the copyright - in the statement.
+- The Collector MAY exercise the rights specified by the Creator, such as transferable, extendable, revokable, updateable, and the copyright statement.
 - The Collector SHOULD always reserve the right to destroy a copy.
 - The Creator MAY revoke a copy if the state revokable of the copy is true.

 ## Rationale

-This standard is designed to be as flexible as possible so that it can fulfil as much need as possible.
+This standard is designed to be as flexible as possible so that it can fulfill as much needs as possible.

-The Copy Contract permits minting of tokens that process the following charateristics:
+The Copy Contract permits the minting of tokens that process the following charateristics:
 - non-transferable: An SBT that is bound to a user's wallet address
 - revokable: creator has control over the minted copies.
 This is suitable for NFT that expresses follower relationship, or some kind of revokable permit
 - extendable: NFT is valid over a duration and requires extension.
-This is suitable for recurring membership.
+This is suitable for recurring memberships.
 - updateable: Allows the copy NFT holder to update the NFT content when the creator NFT is updated
-- statement: Copyright transfer or other form of declaration from the Creator.
+- statement: Copyright transfer or other forms of declaration from the Creator.

-The Mintable Contract can be customised to enforce conditions for Collectors, including:
+The Mintable Contract can be customized to enforce conditions for Collectors, including:
 - Fee: Requires payment to mint
 - Free: No Condition to mint
 - NFT Holder: Process a particular NFT to mint